awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + `Creating an AWS document analyzer application using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_document_analyzer>`_ - Discusses how to use Amazon Textract and Amazon S3 to analyze PDF document images.

 + `Creating an ETL workflow by using AWS Step Functions and the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/Creating_etl_workflow>`_ - Discusses how to develop an AWS serverless workflow that performs an Extract, Transform, and Load (ETL) job.
 In this AWS tutorial, you create an AWS serverless workflow by using AWS Step Functions, the AWS SDK for Java, and Lambda functions.
 Each workflow step is implemented by using an AWS Lambda function.

++ `Creating an AWS serverless workflow that modifies Amazon Redshift data by using the AWS SDK for Java <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_workflow_redshift>`_ - Discusses how to develop a workflow using AWS Step Functions that can modify Amazon Redshift data using the AWS SDK for Java V2.

 + `Create an Amazon Personalize app with the AWS SDK for Java V2 <https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/create_amazon_personalize_app>`_ - Discusses how to complete the Amazon Personalize workflow from start to finish with the AWS SDK for Java V2.
 The project trains two different models with the movie-lens dataset: one with the User-Personalization (`aws-user-personalization`) recipe for creating personalized recommendations for your users, and one with the item-to-item similarities (`aws-sims`) recipe to generate recommendations for items that are similar to a given item.